HiPERCAM/hipercam/docs/ultracam_checklist.rst

   #.
 Check which filters are in place.

   #.
 Always take some biases in day time to check things are OK.
 Take science
-     biases with the NTT shutter closed, all lights off and the focal plane mask in.
+     biases with the NTT shutter closed, all lights off, the focal plane mask in, with CLEAR enabled if possible, and NBLUE=1.
+When taking biases for specific targets and runs, the windows, readout speed and binning factors must all match.
+A good way to do this is simply to retrieve the setup, so it is always a good idea to save the configuration of every run.
+Remember however to set the exposure delay to zero and NBLUE=1 if you do this.
 Check your biases for problems by running |makebias| on each one.
+Take biases during daylight hours; don't waste valuable observing time unless the dome is closed because of weather.

   #. **Always** have the telescope spiralling when taking skyflats.
 Check that
      it is operating by looking at any stars in the field which should jump around.
+You can take flats in 'fbb' high-speed readout because you should have enough counts to rise above readout.
+However, don't be tempted to take very short exposures (below 2 seconds), because the fram transfer time will impose a slight slope on the results that gets worse at short exposures.

   #.
 Download the most up-to-date defect file (see :doc:`files`).
 This is of
      great value when acquiring targets to avoid the main bad spots.